Carmine Persico

 Carmine John Persico Jr. ([ˈkarmine ˈpɛrsiko]; August 8, 1933 – March 7, 2019), also known as "Junior", "The Snake" and "Immortal", was an American mobster and the longtime boss of the Colombo crime family in New York City from 1973 until his death in 2019.
-He had been serving 32 years in federal prison from 1987 until his death on March 7, 2019.
+He served 32 years in federal prison from 1987 until his death on March 7, 2019.

 Youth and crimes

 Background

 Carmine Persico was born in Brooklyn, New York, to Carmine John Persico Sr. and Assunta "Susan" Plantamura.
 His father was a legal stenographer for several law firms in Manhattan.
 His brothers Theodore Persico and Alphonse "Allie Boy" Persico (died 1989) also became caporegimes in the Colombo crime family.
-His son, named Alphonse after the boy's uncle and commonly known as "Little Allie Boy", eventually became a capo as well.
+His son Alphonse, named after the boy's uncle and commonly known as "Little Allie Boy", eventually became a capo as well.
 He was the uncle of Theodore Persico Jr. The family lived in the Carroll Gardens and Red Hook sections of Brooklyn.

 Persico dropped out of high school at age 16.
 By then he was a leader of the Garfield Boys, a Brooklyn street gang.
 However, one contemporary source says that in 1950 he had actually belonged to the South Brooklyn Boys, a successor gang to the Garfield Boys.
 In March 1951, 17-year-old Persico was arrested on charges of fatally beating another youth in Brooklyn's Prospect Park.
 However, all charges were eventually dropped.
 In the early 1950s, Persico was recruited into the Profaci crime family, the forerunner of the Colombo family, by longtime capo Frank Abbatemarco.
 At first Persico did bookmaking and loan-sharking, then moved into burglaries and hijackings.
 During this decade he was arrested over 12 times but spent only a few days in jail.
-He also started working with Joe Gallo and his brothers, Albert and Lawrence.
+He also started working with Joe Gallo and his brothers, Albert Gallo and Larry Gallo.